JorenBassleer/NearbyObjects/ThingsToDo.md

 - A list of all astroids (filter for potential hazardous/?)
 - Click on list sets camera focus to that asteroid
 - Fetch IP and show where on globe user is?
+- Maybe stop astroid from going around when it's focused -> Zoom in on it & display information

 [Link](https://cientos.tresjs.org/guide/misc/html-component.html#html)

 - [Project example](https://gitee.com/ice-gl/icegl-three-vue-tres/blob/master/src/plugins/UIdemo/pages/divIllustrate.vue)